Couple sharing an intimate moment as they discuss managing painful sex in menopause

 Sex isn’t always mind-blowing, but it shouldn’t be painful.
 All too often, sex can start becoming painful as you enter the stages of menopause.
 But this can lead some people to suffer through painful sex or avoid sex altogether.

 However, you can reclaim your sexual pleasure and look forward to intimacy (e.g., no longer need to throw cold water on your partner’s attempts at foreplay).
-Keep reading to understand what happens in your body and brain when menopause hits and painful sex begins — and what you can do about it.
+Keep reading to learn what happens in your body and brain when menopause hits and painful sex begins — and what you can do about it.

 Why does menopause cause pain during sex?